ric2b/Vivaldi-browser/chromium/docs/code_reviews.md

 for each directory you are touching.
 If you have doubts, look at the git blame for the file and the `OWNERS` files (see below).

-To indicate a positive review, the reviewer types "LGTM" (case insensitive) into a comment on the code review.
-This stands for "Looks Good To Me."
-The text "not LGTM" will cancel out a previous positive review.
+To indicate a positive review, the reviewer chooses "+1" in Code-Review field on Gerrit, or types "LGTM" (case insensitive) into a comment on Rietveld.
+This stands for "Looks Good To Me." "-1" in Code-Review field on Gerrit or the text "not LGTM" on Rietveld will cancel out a previous positive review.

 If you have multiple reviewers, make it clear in the message you send requesting review what you expect from each reviewer.
 Otherwise people might